photo by: LINDSEY THORNE

-Sarah is a Ravenclaw who loves all sorts of mythology, historical fiction, collecting and connecting with people, hot tea, mountains, spin class, and of course her blue Bianchi road bike.
+She is a Ravenclaw who loves mythology, historical fiction, collecting and connecting with people, hot tea, mountains, spin class, and of course her blue Bianchi road bike.

 Secret/fun fact: People are always surprised when they find out she is an introvert.
 No really.
 She is.

 Married to the beautiful and brilliant Gretta since 1972, Sam is a husband, dad, and granddad.
 He is also a great friend and mentor to many folks.
 Sam loves to camp, paint, cycle (he got Sarah on her bike), dabble in tinkering projects, and travel.
 He loves conducting weddings of all sorts – LGBTQ+, Interfaith, Non-Spiritual, Renewals -- but also delights in birth and baby ceremonies, providing premarital counseling, and will journey alongside those grieving with meaningful memorial and funeral services.
 “Life is too short for hesitation so I love all these things daily and expect new things to love will come along daily, as well.”